Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Deep Convolutional Interpreter for time series

+Moreover, this tensor allows an interpretation of the MTS system's internal dynamics.
+Specifically, it enables deciphering of the underlying equations that generate the MTS.
+It is important to distinguish $\bm{\alpha}_t$ from an attention tensor.
+Attention coefficients are typically non-negative relevance weights, often normalized over inputs or hidden states, and therefore indicate which parts of the representation are emphasized by the model.
+By contrast, $\bm{\alpha}_t$ is a signed, lag-resolved transition-coefficient tensor.
+Its entries are not constrained to sum to one; instead, each entry directly multiplies a source-series value at a specific lag in Eq.~\eqref{eq:transition_diamond}.
+Thus, $\alpha_{n,i,\ell}$ is interpretable as a local coefficient of the contribution of source series $i$ at lag $\ell$ to target series $n$, including its sign and magnitude.

 To realize its objectives, DCIts employs a two-step predictive strategy.
-The initial phase dubbed the \textit{Focuser}, is tasked with identifying significant lags and time series - effectively separating the signal from noise.
-Following this, the \textit{Modeler} phase leverages the insights from the Focuser, alongside the original input, to deduce the final coefficients for the transition tensor $\bm{\alpha}$.
-The final result is calculated using input, Focuser, and Modeler output.
-The architecture of the network is shown in Figure \ref{ARH}.
+The first component, the \textit{Focuser}, identifies significant lags and time series - effectively separating the signal from noise.
+Following this, the \textit{Modeler} phase leverages the insights from the Focuser, alongside the original input, to deduce the final coefficients for the transition tensor $\bm{\alpha}_t$.
+The final result is calculated using the input, Focuser, and Modeler outputs.
+The architecture is described in detail below and summarized schematically in Fig.~\ref{ARH} after the relevant quantities have been defined.

-Many models with inherent interpretability have two steps in their architecture \cite{seq2graph,DualStage}, but they focus on decoupling autocorrelation from cross-correlation, which limits the model's capacity to understand subtleties that can be present in the data.
-With DCIts, we also use two steps to achieve interpretability, but we do not decouple the estimation of autocorrelation from cross-correlation.